Employers’ Association / Organisations

 The SCOPE has two administrative organs, the Governing Council and the Executive Board besides the Secretariat with permanent staff.
 The Governing council lays down policy and elects office-bearers, the Executive Board oversees implementing of policies.
 The chief Executive of a member enterprise/organisation shall automatically be a member of the Governing Council.
 Additionally it has three government representatives nominated by the Director-General, Department of Public Enterprises, as ex-officio members of the Governing Council with full voting rights.

-Finances: EOs are referred to as rich men’s poor clubs.
-The EFI’s balance sheet for 1985-86 shoes an income of Rs.20 lakhs and that of AlOE Rs.5 lakhs approximately.
-Nearly half of the income of the EFI and one-fourth of the income of the AlOE are from membership subscriptions.
+EOs are referred to as rich men’s poor clubs.
+The EFI’s balance sheet for 1985-86 shoes an income of Rs.20 lakhs and that of AIOE Rs.5 lakhs approximately.
+Nearly half of the income of the EFI and one-fourth of the income of the AIOE are from membership subscriptions.
 Other incomes include interest on corpus/deposits, conferences, publications, etc. Excessive dependence on income from subscription make EOs financially vulnerable.
 The surest way for them to raise funds is to upgrade

 the quality, relevance and usefulness of services to their members and other constituents, including the community.